allendavidsnook/allendavidsnook.github.io/_posts/2019-04-14-2019-april-space-station-sstv-event.md

 title: 2019 April Space Station SSTV Event
 ---

-This past weekend, I was excited to see that the cosmonauts on the Space Station were commemorating Yuri Gagarin&#8217;s flight into space with a special Slow Scan Television (SSTV) broadcast.
-I hadn&#8217;t set up the antenna since we moved into our new home, so I took this as the perfect opportunity to do so.
+This past weekend, I was excited to see that the cosmonauts on the Space Station were commemorating Yuri Gagarin's flight into space with a special Slow Scan Television (SSTV) broadcast.
+I hadn't set up the antenna since we moved into our new home, so I took this as the perfect opportunity to do so.